 Visit the lovely koi pond in the middle of the courtyard.

 - Open Wednesday to Sunday from 11 am to 5 pm.

 - Closed Monday and Tuesday.

 USC Pacific Asia | 46 N Los Robles Ave, Pasadena | Google Map It

 8. Armory Center for the Arts

-The Armory Center for the Arts is a museum that celebrates both traditional and contemporary art.
-It has rotating exhibits featuring different artists, as well as collections of works from Pasadena locals.
+The Armory Center for the Arts is a museum celebrating traditional and contemporary art.
+It has rotating exhibits featuring different artists and collections of works from Pasadena locals.

 - Admission is Free.

 - Appointments only.

 Armory Center for the Arts | 145 N Raymond Ave, Pasadena | Google Map It